Matisse & Chagall At The Union Church of Pocantico Hills

 - Visit Metro-North’s site for schedule and fare information.

 - Taxis usually wait at the Tarrytown train station.
 If none are there, call (914) 631-TAXI (8294).
 It takes about 10 minutes from the train station.

-Yes and no. The “tours” consist of a 15 minute talk by a guide.
-They are informative, but you will not go far.
+Yes and no. The “tours” consist of a 15-minute talk by a guide.
+They’tr informative, but you will not go far.
 The church is very small.
-There is no schedule for the talks.
-They begin as people float in, unless a group has organized a visit.
+Talks begin informally as people float in, unless a group has organized a visit.